CheesyChocolate/ScholarDB/doc/scholarDB.md

 # Advanced Queries (35 Points)

-## Create a query using LEFT JOIN.
+## Create a query using LEFT JOIN. -- Behnam Lal Moghaddam

 ```sql
 -- Query: Retrieve all users and their enrollments (if any)